manziprofessor/data-engineering2/Readme.md

   - **example.csv** A tiny dataset, used by the example scripts.
   - **places.csv** 113 rows, where each row has a city, county, and country name.
   - **people.csv** 10,000 rows, where each row has a first name, last name, date of birth, and city of birth.
-  - **sample_output.json** Sample output file, to show what your output should look like.

 ## Problem